Black Pearl: Between the third and fourth installments

-Sometime after leaving Tortuga, the Black Pearl was attacked by the pirate ship Queen Anne's Revenge, captained by the infamous Blackbeard.
-Using the supernatural powers of the Sword of Triton, Blackbeard brought the rigging of the Pearl to life, which wrapped around Barbossa's crew "like snakes".
-Barbossa's men were swiftly defeated, and the Black Pearl was captured, magically shrunk, and placed in a bottle by Blackbeard.
-Barbossa thought himself the only survivor of the attack, being forced to cut off his own leg to escape the doomed Pearl.
+One night, sometime after leaving Tortuga, the Black Pearl was attacked by the pirate ship Queen Anne's Revenge, captained by the infamous Blackbeard.
+Using the supernatural powers embedded within the Sword of Triton, Blackbeard brought the rigging of the Pearl to life, wrapping around Barbossa's crew "like snakes" and were swiftly defeated.
+To survive the attack, Barbossa was forced to cut off his leg to escape the doomed Pearl.
+Believing the Black Pearl to be sunk, Barbossa had revenge as a goal and pursued Blackbeard ever since, with an obsessive passion.
+However, unbeknownst to Barbossa, Blackbeard captured the Black Pearl, magicked the ship into a bottle for good measure, then added it to a collection of other conquered ships inside a cabinet found in the captain's quarters of the Queen Anne's Revenge.